Human ONE by the world’s most famous digital artist Beeple / Alamy

 Environmentalists and museum professionals conscious of the future sustainability of their institutions also point to the carbon emissions associated with minting an NFT and the associated costs of Ethereum transactions.
 For those uninitiated in the environmental arguments against blockchain and particularly cryptocurrencies like Bitcoin, the contention is that the computing power required to manage digital currencies and retain the ledger is substantial in 2022.

-And this brings us more broadly onto the issue of cryptocurrencies and their role in NFT trading and transactions.
-While some of the headline purchases made in recent times have attracted attention for their high sale prices, it’s worth remembering that payments made in cryptocurrencies – typically Ethereum – may suffer from the volatility currently being experienced in the crypto world.
+Well, while some of the headline purchases made in recent times have attracted attention for their high sale prices, it’s worth remembering that payments made in Ethereum (or any other cryptocurrency) may suffer from the volatility currently being experienced in the crypto world.
 Indeed to take the British Museum’s Hokusai NFT sold in November of 2021 as an example, the equivalent value at time of purchase was $20,000.
-As of June 2022, that same sum in Ethereum is valued at a little under $5,000.
+As of June 2022, that same sum in Ethereum had plummeted to a little under $5,000.

 That slashing of value will be particularly worrying for those museums wanting to explore NFTs as a viable, long-term revenue stream.